ahuacate/recipes/README.md

 This recipe is a hash of many sources and works for us.

 Prerequisites are:
-- [x] Use Panasonic bread mixer which has a dough only function and a yeast dispenser
+- [x] Use Panasonic bread maker which has a dough only function and a yeast dispenser
 - [x] Oven of course
-- [x] A partner who doesnt get fat eating the whole batch of Cinnabons in one day
+- [x] A partner who does'nt get fat eating a whole batch of Cinnabons in one day!

 | Half Batch | Full Batch | Ingredient | Notes